SaquebKhan/Professional-README-Generator-SK-2021/User_README.md

 ## Usage

-d
+s

 ## Contribution

-dd
+s

 ## Testing

-d
+s

 ## Questions

-You can contact me on Github at https://github.com/d or by email by d
+You can contact me on Github at https://github.com/s or by email by s